-National level data - national level data takes into consideration an aggregate of search engine positions all over the country to provide search results that avoid bias from specific locations.
+National level data – The data that takes into consideration an aggregate of search engine positions all over the country to provide search results that avoid bias from specific locations.
 Viewing national level data is a way of gauging how you're doing against competitors on a national level.

-Nofollow link - links that do not have influence on the rankings of the linked site.
+Nofollow links – links that do not have influence on the rankings of the linked site.
 To make a link a nofollow link, add the rel="nofollow" attribute to the HTML of the link.

-Not-provided - (not provided) is the default placeholder that Google Analytics displays in the Keywords report to hide the most popular keywords that drive organic search traffic to a website.
+Not-provided – Is the default placeholder that Google Analytics displays in the Keywords report to hide the most popular keywords that drive organic search traffic to a website.
 In order to discover these hidden keywords, you need to use a third party tool like SEMrush or Google Search Console.
 This was implemented by Google in 2011 in an effort to protect the privacy of searchers.

 Number of results – The amount of all search results in the search engine returned for a search query.

-Organic keywords - Terms which enable a site to rank in the Google Organic results.
+Organic keywords – Terms that enable a site to rank in the Google Organic results.

 Pagerank – A logarithmic scale based on link impartiality which values the importance of web documents.

-Page Score - Page Score measures the importance of a web page on a 100 point scale based on the volume of links pointing back to the page.
+Page Score – Measures the importance of a web page on a 100 point scale based on the volume of links pointing back to the page.